liisikume/bank-transactions/README.md

 ## Postman

-Collection and environment for Postman integration are available in the collections' folder.
+The collection for Postman integration is available in the collections' folder.

 ### Requirements